VisTrails/VisTrails/doc/usersguide/persistence.rst

 Getting Started With Persistence
 ================================

 A persistent file is simply a file that is kept in a repository and identified by an id and version string and annotated with a signature and content hash.
 To begin, notice that there are three persistent file/directory types: input, intermediate, and output.
-It is helpful to understand the differences among these files as well as their distinguishing characteristics nod configuration options.
+It is helpful to understand the differences among these files as well as their distinguishing characteristics and configuration options.

 Input Files
 ^^^^^^^^^^^